napframework/nap/docs/doxygen/markdown/09_legal_docs.md

 1. Identity
 -----------------------
-Responsible for this website is Naivi Service B.V., with registered office at Van Bossestraat 108 C, 1051 KD Amsterdam, and hereafter referred to as Naivi.
+Responsible for this website is Naivi Service B.V., with registered office at Contactweg 47, 1014 AN Amsterdam, and hereafter referred to as Naivi.
 Naivi can be contacted via info@naivi.nl.

 2. Purpose
 -----------------------